5 Things To Know About the Medicare Supplement Market – And Why the Future Looks Bright

 While there are certainly challenges, profits are up and rate increases are manageable - positive signs for any insurance market.
 As we look to the future, insurance companies appear to be excited about the coming demographic shift in the population.
 According to a 2010 report by the Pew Research Center, roughly 10,000 Baby Boomers will turn 65 every day for the next 19 years.
 The senior market is set to grow significantly, making the Medicare Supplement market attractive to current participants as well as new entrants.

 As a leader in Medicare Supplement reinsurance, Gen Re remains committed to this business.
-If you have questions about our survey or want to learn more about our research offerings, feel free to contact me.
+If you have questions about our survey or want to learn more about our research offerings, get in touch.

 For more, read our 2013/2014 U.S. Medicare Supplement Market Survey Summary.